brianleroux/bots/readme.md

 # 💸 The real cost
 <blockquote>
 "Lisp programmers know the value of everything and the cost of nothing."
-- Alan Perlis
+- Alan Perlis ripping off Oscar Wilde
 </blockquote>
 ```
 The real price you'll pay is the cost of a adopting a new microservices architecture.

-- A new way of thinking for your dev team
+👉 A new way of thinking for your dev team
-- Also the tools for container techniques are still new(ish) and often raw
+👉 Also the tools for container techniques are still new(ish) and often raw